-At this point we have a web server up and running with the ability to modify files from our host and have them automatically synced to the guest.
-However, accessing the web pages simply from the terminal from inside the machine is not very satisfying.
-In this step, we will use Vagrant's networking features to give us additional options for accessing the machine from our host machine.
+You now have a web server running with the ability to modify files from our host and have them automatically synced to the guest.
+In this tutorial, you will use Vagrant's networking features to provide access to the guest machine from our host machine.

 Once the machine is running again, load

-your browser.
-You should see a web page that is being served from
+your browser, where you will find a web page that is being served from

 Vagrant also has other forms of networking, allowing you to assign a static IP address to the guest machine, or to bridge the guest machine onto an existing network.
 If you are interested in other options, read the networking page.